MaartenWessels/capacitor-native-audio/README.md

 startBackgroundTracking(params: AudioPlayerDefaultParams & { duration: number; }) => Promise<void>
 ```

 Start native-level tracking of audio playback progress.
-This tracks individual seconds of audio that are actually played (not skipped or seeked over).
+Tracks individual seconds of audio that are actually played (not skipped or seeked over).
 Useful for analytics, progress tracking, or when JavaScript execution may be limited.

-The tracking intelligently detects and ignores large time jumps (>3 seconds) to avoid counting skipped content as played time.

 | Param        | Type                                                                                                  |
 | ------------ | ----------------------------------------------------------------------------------------------------- |